webaverse/docs/docs/create/runtime-api.md

 title: Runtime API
 ---

-The Runtime API exposes everything you could possibly want to access within Webaverse.
-This includes access to crypto minting, world physics, ui building, and more.
+The Runtime API exposes everything you could possibly want to access within the Webaverse runtime.
+This includes access to crypto minting, the world scene, camera, physics, and more.

 You can call these directly within your app without any extra requirements on your end.
-This is because the Runtime API is injected to your code at runtime.
+This is because the Runtime API is exposed to your code at runtime.

 ## `renderer`
 This provides a THREE.js renderer at runtime that can be used to `setAnimationLoop` on.